hyperledger-labs/blockchain-analyzer/docs/Apple_setup_example.md

 If you see *"Cannot connect to the Elasticsearch cluster"*, try refreshing the page, or opening the page in another tab.

-## Building and running the agent
+## Running the agent
 We use the agent to periodically query ledger data and ship it to Elasticsearch.
-To get started with the agent, run
+To run the agent on your local machine, you can build it yourself or use a pre-compiled version the same way as described in `Basic_setup` and `Multichannel_setup`.
+To run it inside a Docker container, you can pull the image [balazsprehoda/fabricbeat](https://hub.docker.com/r/balazsprehoda/fabricbeat), or build the image using the Dockerfile in the project root directory.
+For reference on using the image, please see [`blockchain-analyzer/docker-agent`](https://github.com/hyperledger-labs/blockchain-analyzer/tree/master/docker-agent).

+Building locally:
 ```
 cd ../agent/fabricbeat
 export PATH=$PATH:$GOPATH/bin